WP Carey Inc at Citi Global Property CEO Conference Transcript

-Emmanuel Korchman - Citigroup Inc, Research Division - VP and Senior Analyst
+Emmanuel Korchman - Citigroup Inc., Research Division - Director and Senior Analyst

-[Welcome to the 8:50 a.m.] session here at day 3 of Citi's 2019 Global Property CEO Conference.
-If you don't know yet, I'm Manny Korchman with Citi Research.

-We're pleased to have with us W. P. Carey's CEO, Jason Fox.
+Good afternoon, everyone.
+Welcome to the 1:15 p.m. session here at day 2 of Citi's 2022 Global Property CEO Conference.
+I'm Manny Korchman joined by Parker Decraene with Citi Research, and we're pleased to have with us W. P. Carey and CEO, Jason Fox.

-This session is for investing clients only.
-And if media or other individuals are on the line, please disconnect now.
-Disclosures are available here and on the webcast.
+This session is for Citi clients only.
+If media or other individuals are on the line, please disconnect now.
+Disclosures are available on the webcast and at the AV desk.

-For those in the room or the webcast, you can sign on to liveqa.com, enter code, Citi19 to submit any questions if you do not want to raise your hand.

-Jason, I'll turn it over to you to introduce your company and management team.
-Provide the audience 3 reasons why investors should buy your stock today.
+Everyone has been with us for a while.
+So I think we got questions down.
+Jason, I will turn it over to you to introduce any team members that are there with you, and then you can come back to me for Q&A.

 Jason E. Fox - W. P. Carey Inc. - CEO & Director